collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Click on the hyperlink and it will open the repo
 * The repo URL will have my user account name in it

 The fork is an exact copy of the original repo at the time it was forked.
-I could make any changes I wanted to the fork, and the original repo will not be affected, including deleting the fork.
+I could make any changes I wanted to the fork, including deleting it, and the original repo will not be affected.

 </td></tr>